 Information Systems for Business Management

 This course provides the basic level of management information systems literacy.
-Students will be exposed to the building blocks of computer-based information systems, the various organizational aspects of utilizing information systems, and the role of information technology in the digital economy.
-To stress the importance of user participation, the systems development life cycle will be introduced from end-users' perspective.
-Additionally, students will acquire essential skills of personal productivity tools through hands-on training in small classes.
+The course will introduce the building blocks of information systems, the various organizational aspects of utilizing information systems, and the role of information systems in the digital economy.
+Students will gain familiarity with spreadsheet and database applications that provide useful information to business functional areas.
 Prerequisite: sophomore standing.
-Offered Fall, Spring.
+Offered Fall, Spring, Summer.

 IS 300 Cr.3

 IS 310 Cr.3

 Information Systems in Networked Environments: Technical Foundations and Applications

 This course provides fundamentals of data communications and business networking requirements, and examines the linkage of information technology strategies and technological solutions for enabling effective business processes within and between organizations in emerging environments.
 Major topics include fundamentals of data communications and business networking, applications to data communications, basic technologies of the internet and the web, commercial use of internet technologies, e-business applications, and cases in online industries.
-Prerequisite: IS 220; admission to business or information systems major/minor or health information systems management minor.
-Offered Fall, Spring.
+Prerequisite: IS 220; admission to business or information systems major/minor.
+Offered Spring.